-- a.
+a.
 Determine the necessary azimuth range for the no-transmit zone(s).
-You will need to enter, in clockwise order, beginning and ending azimuths that define the outer boundaries of the zone(s) relative to the antenna's forward arrow, which should be pointing toward the bow (see Figure 52). - b.
-Determine the necessary elevation range for each no-transmit zone(s) (see Figure 53).
+You will need to enter, in clockwise order, beginning and ending azimuths that define the outer boundaries of the zone(s) relative to the antenna's forward arrow, which should be pointing toward the bow (see Figure 41).

-NOTE: Each no-transmit zone must span at least 5° in both azimuth and elevation.
+NOTE: Each no-transmit zone must span at least 5°.
+Therefore, be sure to set the beginning and ending azimuths at least 5° apart.